yucing/database/chapter1.md

 # chapter1
 # File-Based System
-* Collection of application programs that perform services for the end users
+* Collection of application programs that perform services for the end users.
 * Each program defines and manages its own data.

 # Limitations of File-Based Approach
-* Separation and isolation of data
+## Separation and isolation of data
-## Each program maintains its own set of data.
+* Each program maintains its own set of data.
-## Users of one program may be unaware of potentially useful data held by other programs.
+* Users of one program may be unaware of potentially useful data held by other programs.
+## Duplication of data
+* Same data is held by different programs.
+* Wasted space and potentially different values and/or different formats for the same item.